Hridoypk/Social-Media-Account-Seller-Bot/README.md

 ```
 1. Add accounts to Google Sheet (or use demo_data.py --upload)
 2. Start the bot (python bot.py)
-3. Approve deposits from /admin panel
+3. Approve deposits from /admin panel (all actions logged to audit trail)
 4. Purchased rows auto-delete from sheet + credentials auto-delivered
-5. Check /stats for revenue, sales, and user metrics
+5. Check /stats for revenue, /auditlog for action history
 ```

 ---